technicated/ts-enums/README.md

 [☝️ Back to TOC](#table-of-contents)

 I'd like to express my gratitude to the guys at [Point-Free](https://www.pointfree.co)!
-Their primary focus is the Swift programming language, but a lot of the concepts they teach are not specific to the language itself and are applicable to every other programming language.
+Their primary focus is the Swift programming language, but the core concepts behind what they explain are not specific to Swift itself and are applicable to every other programming language.
 They have series on functional programming concepts, Parsing, controllable Randomness, and much much more!

 Without their invaluable lessons, I can say without a shadow of doubt that this library would not exist; in particular, this work takes inspiration on their [Series on Algebraic Data Types](https://www.pointfree.co/collections/algebraic-data-types).